f5alliances/f5_provisioner/docs/access_lab.rst

 Access the Lab
 ==============

+Once the provisioner has run successfully and infrasture has been spun up.

-Workbench information is stored in a local directory named after the workshop (e.g. TESTWORKSHOP1/instructor_inventory.txt) after the provisioner is run and is succesful.
+All the workbench information is stored in a local directory named after the workshop (e.g. TESTWORKSHOP1/instructor_inventory.txt) after the provisioner is run and is succesful.

 Example:

 .. code::

+   cd f5_provisioner/provisioner
+   cat TESTWORKSHOP1/instructor_inventory.txt

    [all:vars]
    ansible_port=22